5/8/2025

 Andrew Prococo

-Okay.
-That's helpful context.
+Okay, that's helpful context.
 Appreciate that.
 And just one follow-up.
-I guess a little surprise to see the weakness in bookings in the first quarter being that tariffs, the high tariffs really didn't go into effect until April.
+I guess a little surprised to see the weakness in bookings in the first quarter being that tariffs You know, the high tariffs really didn't go into effect until April.
 So just curious if you could talk more to what you saw.
 Was it competition-driven in the international markets, which I know has been a headwind?
-Just curious to get more context around why first quarter was such a significant drawdown, whereas maybe we would have expected to see more of that in the second quarter with the China tariffs.
+Just curious to get more context around why first quarter was such a significant drawdown, whereas, you know, maybe we would have expected to see more of that in the second quarter with the China tariffs.
 Thank you.

 speaker

 Good question.
-I think that we're expecting a significant amount of US contracts in the second quarter.
-And I say once it was clear that Liberation Day was coming, that the Trump administration was, I'll say early March, late February, around that time frame, people start saying, hey, you should take the risk or we should take the risk.
-It started that part and that made it very difficult to...
-Our approach is let's share the risk.
-But most of our customers wanted to wait until they have a better view.
-And that happened a few weeks before Liberation Day.
-So internationally, we were not expecting that much.
-Clearly, I don't think it has been affected at all by the US situation today.
-We were not expecting major contracts.
+I think that we were expecting a significant amount of U.S. contracts this quarter.
+And I'd say... once it was clear that liberation day was coming, that the Trump administration was, uh, I'll say early March, you know, late February, around that timeframe, people start saying, Hey, you should take the risk or we should take the, you know, it started that part.
+And that, that made it very difficult to our approaches, you know, we let's share the risk, but, uh, Most of our customers wanted to wait until they have a better view, and that happened a few weeks before Liberation Day.
+Internationally, we were not expecting that much.
+Clearly, I don't think it has been affected at all by the U.S. situation.
+Today, we were not expecting major contracts.
 We do expect major contracts this quarter.
-So that's what I'll tell you.
-And we don't see any real spillover of the US situation into international markets at this stage.
+So, you know, that's what I'll tell you.
+And we don't see any real spillover of the U.S. situation into international markets at this stage.

 speaker